Three steps to writing an academic essay:

 Make notes as you go along, either electronically or on paper.
 One idea will lead to another.
 You will have to do plenty of fast reading (skimming and scanning, using the contents page and the index) to develop these ideas.

+Your aim is to become the master of your subject.
+Any information that helps you to do that is legitimate.
+However, a subject master does not plagiarise or use other people’s work without attribution.
 Eventually you will have pages of notes, until something magical will occur: the trees will become a wood, you will begin to see connections, things will begin to drop into place, you will be able to group your ideas into categories and see the relations between them.
 And you will be able to write the all-important thesis statement that your essay will ‘prove’ and illustrate.

 To see how to do this, go to Step 3.